MrAMB312/python-p4-project-teacher-gradebook/README.md

 ## Overview

-Teacher Gradebook is a full-stack web application that allows teachers to create students and assignments, track scores, and update grades in real time.
+Teacher Gradebook is a full-stack web application that allows teachers to:
+- Create and manage students
+- Create and manage assignments
+- Track student scores and update greades

-The backend is built with Flask and provides a RESTful API, while the frontend is built with React and uses Formik for form handling and validation.
+The backend is built with Flask and provides a RESTful API, while the frontend is built with React and uses Formik and Yup for form handling and validation.

 This project demonstrates full CRUD funcitonality, one-to-many and many-to-many relationships, form validation, and React Router for navigation.